 If you can help with either of the above, please contact me at nick@nicholasgrainger.com.au

-Writing about our time in St Vincent I tell of one evening coming across an informal 50 person steel band gathered at a quiet crossroads.
+Also in Chapter 13 I tell of one evening in St Vincent coming across an informal 50 person steel band gathered at a quiet crossroads.
 We were entranced as the rythms flowed unendingly back and forth.
-Get just an inkling of what it was like here (actually filmed in London!)
+You can get just an inkling of what it was like here (Actually filmed in London!
+Impossible to watch without smiling).
 Now multiply that by about 50.

 But with its airport St Vincent was busy even in 1974 with tourists and charter boats, and to get away from it all we sailed over to the small and in those days quieter island of Bequia to anchor in Admiralty Bay off the small town of Port Elizabeth and prepare for the passage across the Caribbean to Panama, and the Pacific.
 This was our favourite place in the West Indies.
 Click the Bequia link above to see why.